gurpreetsingh14/kmeans-with-GA/README.md

 - Generate data to form n clusters
 - Write k-means algorithm from scratch and visualize the results on a graph
 - Solve the clustering problem using genetic algorithm

+To run this project
+- Clone this repo
+- Follow example.py file